Faye0924/Diamond-Segmentation-Price-Prediction/README.md

 ## Project Overview

-Due to NDA restrictions on the original sponsor dataset, this repository uses the built-in `diamonds` dataset as a substitute to demonstrate the end-to-end modeling workflow without exposing confidential business data.
+Due to NDA restrictions on the original sponsor dataset, this repository uses the R built-in `diamonds` dataset as a substitute to demonstrate the end-to-end modeling workflow without exposing confidential business data.
 The project preserves the original PAM (Gower distance) clustering and per-cluster prediction framework while adapting the preprocessing pipeline and Shiny application to fit the new dataset structure.

 The Shiny UI was simplified by removing sponsor-specific components such selected account_id highlighting, dataset download features, and the interactive hover display of account_id in the 3D visualization.
 These changes result in a cleaner and more reproducible demonstration of segmentation and prediction modeling.